connectoniccom/Connect.world/README.md

 # 👋 Hello developer!

-This is one of the many templates available from W3Schools.
+This project contains a basic node express application to get you started.
 Check our [tutorials for frontend development](https://www.w3schools.com/where_to_start.asp) to learn the basics of [HTML](https://www.w3schools.com/html/default.asp), [CSS](https://www.w3schools.com/css/default.asp) and [JavaScript](https://www.w3schools.com/js/default.asp). 🦄

-This project serves as an example of what can be achieved.
-It is not a fully functional product.
-Feel free to use the source code and ideas as a starting point for your own projects.
+While you're in the editor working, the site will be running `npm run dev`, which runs Nodemon, and changes to JS files or environment will restart the application.
+Once you close the editor, the container runs `npm run start`.

 ## Knowledge requirements